 In the situation of the hydroponically grown plants, they can be housed in warehouses and grown under artificial light, or in large greenhouses creating the most perfect conditions for their growth.
 So, what's wrong with that I hear you say...?

 Well in the field there are many potential challenges to a small seed as it grows to be a seedling and then a mature plant.
-It will experience extreme climatic events, pests, sunlight, pathogens, insects, weeds, animals, butterflies, birds, bees, humans, children – and all of life… When a plant is under attack from a pathogen or other threat, the plant will have an immune response creating different phytochemistry (not exactly the same way that we do, however protective chemicals are sourced from the active biology present in the soil, and generated from within the plant, as well as the benficial microbes which consume the pathogen or produce antibiotics at the site of the infection).
-When the plant overcomes the challenge, it has increased its resilience, health and nutrient density in its chemistry, which is passed on when consumed, increasing our health in kind.
+It will experience extreme climatic events, pests, sunlight, pathogens, insects, weeds, animals, butterflies, birds, bees, humans, children - and all of life...
+When a plant is under attack from a pathogen or other threat, the plant will have an immune response creating different phytochemistry (not exactly the same way that we do, however protective chemicals are sourced from the active biology present in the soil, and generated from within the plant, as well as the benficial microbes which consume the pathogen or produce antibiotics at the site of the infection).
+When the plant overcomes the challenge, it has increased its resilience, health and nutrient density in its chemistry, which is passed on to us when consumed, increasing our health, and our resilience in being able to meet the challenges in our lives.
 Thus the soil-grown plant has access to all 90+ elements, trace element and nutrients and medicines that may be required for its health, and indeed for ours.

 The hydroponic plants are not challenged.
 They live in a chemical soup of what is currently believed to be the only nutrients required for the plants growth (often in the range of 6-17 chemically synthesized nutrients).
 Plants have 2 types of roots - one for absorbing water, and one for absorbing nutrients.
 The roots sit in the liquid, thus they are unable to choose to uptake from the roots- a bit like force feeding them, so they fill up with fluid.